tshepang/blog/content/computing/projects with excellent documentation.rst

   really, really goes into painstaking detail, and seems to have been written by professional technical writers.

-- `CPython`_ - I used to appreciate this more before I got closely involved, noticing warts here and there, and therefore taking it for granted. (`a good example`__)
+- `CPython`_ - this is quite massive, so although quality is generally high, it varies depending on where you are; `an example of excellence`__

 - `sqlite3`_ - quite extensive, especially for an embeddable DBMS